JohnGorter/LARAVEL_TRAINING/_slides/05-CQRFEtc/CSRF.md

 ## An Explanation Of The Vulnerability
 Imagine your application has a /user/email route that accepts a POST request to change the authenticated user's email address.
 Most likely, this route expects an email input field to contain the email address the user would like to begin using.

-Without CSRF protection, a malicious website could create an HTML form that points to your application's /user/email route and submits the malicious user's own email address:
+Without CSRF protection, a malicious website could create an HTML form that points to your application's /user/email route and submits the malicious user's own email address

 ```
 <form action="https://your-application.com/user/email" method="POST">
     <input type="email" value="malicious-email@example.com">